linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 ### Drop Traffic from an IP

-In order to drop all incoming traffic from a specific IP address, use the IPtables command with the following options:
+In order to drop all incoming traffic from a specific IP address, use the iptables command with the following options:

     iptables -I INPUT -s 198.51.100.0 -j DROP